Ooty Municipal Market: History

-During the first few decades of the 19^{th} century after the British established a presence in Ooty, the residents were served by a weekly market fair.
-In mid-1846, Lord Tweeddale, Governor of Madras (1842-48), during his visit to Ooty recommended approval of a permanent market place.
+During the first few decades of the 19th century after the British established a presence in Ooty, the residents were served by a weekly market fair.
+In mid-1846, Lord Tweeddale, Governor of Madras (1842–48), during his visit to Ooty recommended approval of a permanent market place.
 Though this was sanctioned promptly, the initial plan had to be revised to include stone in mortar foundations owing to boggy soil.
 Construction started only in 1847.
 The market place was completed in mid-1848, at a cost of Rs.
 5,813.
 Initially, the market was run by a Supervisor until the Municipality was formed in 1866.

 In 1885, two large buildings were added at a cost of Rs.
 61,000.
 One was used for beef and mutton stalls.
 A number of stalls were built in 1893 for European vegetables, fruit, poultry, eggs, and fresh and salt fish.
 Along with meat-hanging sheds these extensions cost Rs.
 22,000.
-In 1903-04, sheds for native vegetables were added and the entire market area was fenced at a cost of Rs.
+In 1903–04, sheds for native vegetables were added and the entire market area was fenced at a cost of Rs.
 11,400.
-During 1905-06, demolition and reconstruction of the original buildings started.
+During 1905–06, demolition and reconstruction of the original buildings started.

-By the start of the 21^{st} century, the market was suffering from overcrowding and safety issues.
+By the start of the 21st century, the market was suffering from overcrowding and safety issues.
 In 2020, a fire in the early hours destroyed over 81 shops.
 Subsequently, in 2023, the Government of Tamil Nadu sanctioned Rs.
 18.23 crores (182.3 million) for modernisation of the market and construction was started.

 Description

 The Ooty Municipal Market is over 150 years old.
 It was previously considered to be a model market of India.
 Events like Market shows were held in the market premises years ago.
 It features 1,500 permanent sales outlets and 500 temporary outlets.
+There is a daily wholesale auction of these local fruits and vegetables at the Ooty Municipal Market.

 The market is visited by 3,500 to 4,000 people on a typical weekday and between 4,000 and 5,000 people on weekends.
 During the summer tourist season in Ooty, the average number of visitors per day is more than 5,000.
 It has 15 gates around the perimeter for access.